Tourism in Uttar Pradesh: Prayagraj

-Every year thousands gather at Allahabad to take part in the festival on the banks of the Ganges, the Magh Mela.
+Every year thousands gather at Prayagraj to take part in the festival on the banks of the Ganges, the Magh Mela.
 The same festival is organised in a larger scale every 12th year and attracts millions of people and is called the Kumbha Mela.
 Kumbh Mela (especially the Maha Kumbh Mela) is the most sacred of all the pilgrimages.
 Thousands of holy men and women (monks, saints and sadhus) attend, and the auspiciousness of the festival is in part attributable to this.
 The sadhus are seen clad in saffron sheets with plenty of ashes and powder dabbed on their skin per the requirements of ancient traditions.
 Some called Nanga sanyasis or Dhigambers may often be seen without any clothes even in severe winter, generally considered to live an extreme lifestyle.
 This tends to attract a lot of western attention as it is seemingly in contrast to a generally conservative social modesty practised in the country.